NetworkedAssets/git4c/doc/04. Concepts/4.4 Repository Functionality/4.4.1 Get information from repository/4.4.1.2 Get files/Get files.md

 ### Existing Repository

-You can also refer the existing repository directly by it's uuid.
+You can also refer the existing repository directly by its uuid.

 Endpoint for getting the list of branches is:
 ```
-GET {git4c-backend-url}/repository/files
+GET {git4c-backend-url}/repository/{uuid}/files
 ```